The Short Version

 Part 7: Regulatory Landscape (April 2026)

-• India: 30% VDA tax plus 1% TDS on crypto transfers.
+• India: a 30% VDA tax plus 1% TDS on crypto transfers.
 Prediction markets specifically remain unaddressed by regulators.

 Part 8: Practical Setup Checklist